TheBIMsider/BYF/README.md

 ### 1. Copy the Airtable Base Template
 1. **[Use this Airtable template](https://airtable.com/appmoO7oRBIkwdegp/shrI1iK3qEtLWCTwQ)** to copy the pre-configured base to your account
 2. **Review the sample data**.
-After reviewing, delete the sample data, but leave the table structure intact.
+After reviewing, delete the sample data, but leave the table structure intact
 3. **Rename your base** to something like "My BribeYourselfFit Data"
 4. **Note your Base ID** from the URL (starts with `app...`)